velexi-research/LSMLIB/examples/parallel/curvature/README.markdown

 - numerical computation of mean curvature term
 - level set evolution using a normal velocity term
 - extension of the normal velocity off of the interface
-- periodic reinitialization of level set function, phi
+- periodic reinitialization of level set function

 Accuracy of the simulation is controlled by setting the method and order of the spatial derivatives and time integration.